Percussion In Massage With A Massage Gun | How Percussive Therapy Works

 If you are wondering what type of percussion massage gun to buy, there are plenty of product options available on the market.
 There are options for different budgets, and often several options from one brand, offering slightly different features.

 A popular brand is Theragun, with models from the Theragun Mini at $194.99 up to the Theragun PRO at $599.
-The Vybe Pro Massage Gun also has high ratings and has nine speeds and eight head attachments.
 Other options include the Tim Tam Massager, or the much cheaper ECUPUZ massager at less than $60.

 I recommend Exogun as a great, budget-friendly option.